shadichy/Documentation/docs/configuration/pseudo-filesystem-table.md

 {{ read_csv('assets/csv/fstab_mapper.csv') }}

+!!!info
-> You can replace `userdata` with `/data` directly if you don't want vold to handle your data.img or userdata partition, in that situation, all column fields are required.
+	You can replace `userdata` with `/data` directly if you don't want vold to handle your data.img or userdata partition, in that situation, all column fields are required.

 ### Variables